ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 worldwide enterprise.
 The network operator wishes to do this in order maintain identities of connected devices more than to validate correct firmware, but both situations are reasonable.

+## Hardware resiliency / watchdogs

+One significant problem is malware that holds a device hostage and does not allow it to reboot to prevent updates to be applied.
+This is a significant problem, because it allows a fleet of devices to be held hostage for ransom.
+Within CyRes the TCG is defining hardware Attention Triggers that force a periodical reboot in hardware.

+This can be implemented by forcing a reboot unless attestation to an Attestation Server succeeds within the period interval, and having a reboot do remediation by bringing a device into compliance, including installation of patches as needed.

+This is unlike the previous section on Device Attestation in that the attestation comes from a network operator, as to the device's need to continue operating, and is evaluated by trusted firmware (the relying party), which resets a watchdog timer.

+    > Feel free to incorporate this text:

+    > * TEEP: the "Trusted Application Manager (TAM)" server wants to verify the state of a TEE, or applications in the TEE,
+    > of a device.
+The TEE attests to the TAM, which can then decide whether to install sensitive data in the TEE,
+    > or whether the TEE is out of compliance and the TAM needs to install updated code in the TEE to bring it back
+    > into compliance with the TAM's policy.

+    > * Confidential ML model: Microsoft talked about this category of use cases at the recent Microsoft //build conference.
+    > An example use case is where a device manufacturer wants to protect its intellectual property in terms of the
+    > ML model it developed and that runs in the devices that its customers purchased, and it wants to prevent
+    > attackers, potentially including the customer themselves, from seeing the details of the model.
+This works by having
+    > some protected environment (e.g., a hardware TEE) in the device attest to some manufacturer's service,
+    > which if attestation succeeds, then the manufacturer service releases the model, or a key to decrypt the model,
+    > to the requester.
+If a hardware TEE is involved, then this use case overlaps with the TEEP use case.

+    > * Critical infrastructure: when a protocol operation can affect some critical system, the device attached to the critical
+    > equipment wants some assurance that the requester has not been compromised.
+As such, attestation can be used
+    > to only accept commands from requesters that are within policy.
+Hardware attestation in particular, especially
+    > in conjunction with a TEE on the requester side, can provide protection against many types of malware.

 ### Computation characteristics